jbbees/Fintech_BC_21/11_ML_Risk_Assessment/Part_1_Lending_Risk_Imbalanced_Classifier_Walkthrough.md

 X_test_scaled = X_scaler.transform(X_test)
 </code></pre>

 ## ML Model Comparisons.
-Which predicts best?
-Imblanced data model or resampled data model?

-We are building four comparative Logistic Regression models to predict/classify **high risk loans** with the imbalanced dataset.
-We are deciding if a *basic* ML model (Logistical Regression) with an *imbalanced* dataset will predict risky loans better than a ML model with a *resampled* dataset that eliminates bias.
-There will be 1 control model with imbalanced data.
+We are building four comparative Logistic Regression models to predict/classify **low risk loans** with the *imbalanced* dataset in a control model, and *resampled* data using ML algorithms to determine which model has the best accuracy score in the results.
+There will be 1 control model with the cleaned imbalanced data.
 And we will build three different models that resample the loan classes differently.
-This means we will resample using a oversampling algorithm (SMOTE), undersampling (Clustered Centroids), and combination sampling (SMOTEENN).
+We will resample data using an oversampling algorithm (SMOTE), undersampling (Clustered Centroids), and combination sampling (SMOTEENN).
 We'll bring the imblearn features to use these algos.
+In the end we assess the accuracy scores for each model.

 ### MODEL 1: Logistic Regression Model - Imbalanced Data